awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **High Priority Stability Enhancements**

-1. Corrected a memory leak in the log\-apply process on read nodes\.
-To see this memory leak, use Enhancement Monitoring and observe the "% of memory usage" for the "wal replay" process\.

 1. Fixed a bug related to logical replication whereby `wal` segments are not properly removed from storage\.
 This can result in storage bloat\.
 To monitor this, view the `TransactionLogDiskUsage` parameter\.

 1. Fixed multiple bugs, which cause Aurora to crash during prefetch operations on Btree indexes\.